shouhengx/MSR-3DCNN/README.md

 This is the code of the hyperspectral image classification network: Multiple Spectral Resolution 3D Convolutional Neural Network (MSR-3DCNN).
 The datasets required for the code can be found at http://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes.

-Multiple Spectral Resolution 3D Convolutional Neural Network(MSR-3DCNN) for Hyperspectral Image Classification has been accpeted by remote sensing.
+The corresponding paper __*Multiple Spectral Resolution 3D Convolutional Neural Network(MSR-3DCNN) for Hyperspectral Image Classification*__ of the code has been accpeted by remote sensing.
 The paper can be found at https://www.mdpi.com/2072-4292/13/7/1248.

 ## Model